TilsonFunds.com

 The Superinvestors of Graham & Doddsville, Warren E. Buffett (1984).
 This is an edited transcript of a talk given at Columbia University commemorating the fiftieth anniversary of Security Analysis.
 Buffett shows how Graham's disciples have used Graham's value investing approach to realize phenomenal success in the stock market.

-The Essays of Warren Buffett: Lessons for Corporate America, Lawrence Cunningham (revised 2001).
-This book organizes Buffett’s brilliant annual letters to shareholders by topic—a far more efficient (albeit slightly more expensive) way to read them (they're available for free on Berkshire Hathaway's web site).
+The Essays of Warren Buffett: Lessons for Corporate America, Lawrence Cunningham (revised 2013).
+This book organizes Buffett’ s brilliant annual letters to shareholders (which are available for free on Berkshire Hathaway's web site) by topic— a far more efficient (albeit slightly more expensive) way to read them.

 Common Stocks and Uncommon Profits, Philip Fisher (1958).
 Fisher, regarded as one of the pioneers of modern investment theory, may be the most underrated investment thinker of all time.
 He focuses on identifying growth stocks that can be held for the long run.